 Create a clear naming convention that the whole team can follow, and I’m not just talking about users and computers.
 Create a naming convention for all objects

 3. Monitor Active Directory with Premium Tools

 Active Directory is the heart of the network, if it stops beating then everything else dies.

 I know FREE tools are great (I use plenty of them) but when it comes to monitoring I rely on professional tools.

 It saves me serious time and it provides other IT staff with easy to read metrics on servers and applications.

 SolarWinds Server & Application Monitor – I like this tool as it allows me to monitor any application on any server.
 Monitors all the components and services that make Active Directory run.
 If Active Directory is having issues or is slow this program will quickly identify the issue.

 Netfort Languardian – This is a deep packet inspection program that monitors the network and user activity.
 Although it may be considered a networking tool it has tons of use cases.
-I can find out who deleted a file, monitor DNS, find rouge DNS servers, monitor bandwidth to servers and active directory and much more.
+I can find out who deleted a file, monitor DNS, find rogue DNS servers, monitor bandwidth to servers and active directory, and much more.